balderdashy/sails-docs/Guide:Deploying-Sails-to-windows-azure-linux-vm.md

 You need the following tools to proceed with this tutorial.

-* SSH Client, Open SSH is preferable in windows you can use that by installing Cygwin.
+* SSH Client, Open SSH is preferable, in windows you can use that by installing Cygwin.

 * RSync, If you dont have it built in you can install it with Cygwin as well.